rmaarle/me41035/content/pages/assignments.rst

   disposal to collect the necessary data needed for your estimates.
 - Calculate reasonable estimates for the aerobic and anaerobic capacity of the chosen athletes.
-- Compare the aerobic and anaerobic capacities of two members of your group.
+- Compare the aerobic capacities of two members of your group and report on the anaerobic capacity of one member.
 - Report on your experiment and result in the light of available information from sports engineering scientific literature.